symfony/symfony-docs/workflow/dumping-workflows.rst

 .. note::

-    The ``dot`` command is a part of Graphviz.
+    The ``dot`` command is part of Graphviz.
 You can download it and read more about it on `Graphviz.org`_.

 .. _Graphviz.org: http://www.graphviz.org